MantledIllusion/hura/hura-core/README.md

 Hura allows the same kind of life cycle bean code execution, but through more than just annotated methods and on a finer grained life cycle milestone level.

 Depending on the milestone at which the code is executed, the bean to execute the code on might not yet be available.
-Also Hura will provide a **_TemporalInjectorCallback_** instance when executing code for some milestones; it allows performing manual injection operations in the milestone's currently running injection sequence.
+Also Hura will provide a **_TemporalInjectorCallback_** instance when executing code for some milestones; it allows performing manual operations in the milestone's currently running injection sequence.

 ### 6.1 Lifecycle Milestones